nrcrast/SubscriberBot/README.md

 ## Help

-   * Send PM to /u/Subscriber_Bot with 'help' as msg body
+   * Send PM to /u/Subscriber_Bot with 'help' as msg body (subject can be anything)

 ## Who am I subscribed to?

-   * Send PM to /u/Subscriber_Bot with 'list' as msg body
+   * Send PM to /u/Subscriber_Bot with 'list' as msg body (subject can be anything)